HarshGalav/NutriTrack/README.md

 1. **Sign In**: Use Google OAuth to create an account
 2. **Set Goals**: Configure your daily nutrition targets in Settings
 3. **Log Meals**:
+   - Scan product barcodes for instant nutrition data
-   - Scan meals using camera or text description
+   - Scan meals using camera or text description with AI
    - Manually add meals with detailed nutrition info
 4. **Track Progress**: View daily dashboard with progress indicators
 5. **Analyze Trends**: Check weekly nutrition trends with interactive charts